Updated on March 10th, 2025

 Back in Wilbur Scoville’s day, measuring heat meant relying on the burned-out taste buds of a few brave souls.
 Luckily, modern science has upgraded the process.
 Today, the Scoville Scale is powered by High-Performance Liquid Chromatography (HPLC), a fancy lab method that gives precise SHU readings without human suffering.

-The Science Behind SHU Measurements
+The Science Behind Scoville Measurements

 HPLC works by detecting the capsaicinoids (the fiery chemicals in peppers) and measuring them in parts per million (ppm).
 From there, a simple formula converts this data into Scoville Heat Units: